sakin/wrapbook-blog-spike/_articles/rails_guides/article.md

 excerpt: "This is an excerpt for rails guides"
 ---

-# Some snippets from the Rails Guides
+# Some snippets from the Rails Guides whoops I am typing wrong

 Here are some code snippets and text from [the markdown files that are used to build the Rails Guides](https://github.com/rails/rails/blob/main/guides/source/active_job_basics.md).